britram/taps-transports/draft-ietf-taps-transports.md

 For securing user messages, the use of TLS over SCTP has been specified in
 {{RFC3436}}.
-However, this solution does not support all services provided by SCTP (for example un-ordered delivery or partial reliability), and therefore the use of DTLS over SCTP has been specified in {{RFC6083}} to overcome these limitations.
+However, this solution does not support all services provided by SCTP, such as un-ordered delivery or partial reliability.
+Therefore, the use of DTLS over SCTP has been specified in {{RFC6083}} to overcome these limitations.
 When using DTLS over SCTP, the application can use almost all services provided by SCTP.